 Security in Couchbase covers all products whether deployed on mobile and embedded devices or in the datacenter.

-Couchbase delivers key features needed to support customers’ compliance with security and privacy-related regulations such as PCI DSS, HIPAA, and GDPR.
+Couchbase delivers key features needed to support customers’ compliance with security and privacy-related regulations such as GDPR.

-The Couchbase Enterprise Edition (Couchbase Server, Couchbase Sync Gateway, Couchbase Lite) is provided to customers as a software bundle to be self-deployed by customers on their choice of hardware or cloud platform.
-As such, Couchbase and its employees do not have direct access to the data a customer has stored in Couchbase or to any production customer systems.
+The Couchbase Enterprise Edition (Couchbase Server, Sync Gateway, Couchbase Lite) is provided to customers as a software bundle to be self-deployed by customers on their choice of hardware or cloud platform.
+As such, Couchbase and its employees generally do not have direct access to the data a customer has stored in Couchbase or to any production customer systems.
 In the course of offering support and services it may be necessary for Couchbase employees to have limited access or visibility to customer production systems or technical log files that we will ask our customers permission for.

 Couchbase maintains small engineering datacenters co-located with developers for use in product development and testing.
 The datacenters are secured by a physical key, electronic access key, and/or biometric access reader.
 Electronic access is logged and monitored at all entry points, with elevated/second access required for datacenters.
 A video camera records motion and access to the Couchbase datacenter located at Couchbase headquarters.
 An alarm system is installed at all on-premises datacenters and Couchbase headquarters.
 Couchbase headquarters is protected by a security station with security personnel at the front desk lobby.
 Key fob security badges are required for building access and elevator floor access during non-business hours at Couchbase headquarters.
 Key fob security badges are surrendered and deactivated upon employee termination.

 Couchbase enforces the rule of least privilege for IT systems.
 Access to designated systems is limited to those personnel for whom access is required based on job function.
-Data on Couchbase customers is restricted to individuals who require system access to perform job functions.
 Access to all systems is deleted or suspended upon termination of employment.
 Secure transfer protocols (SFTP, SSH, etc.) are used to transfer data from one system endpoint to another.